codemod-com/intuita-vscode-extension/README.md

 - Our experience & research says **more than 40% of developers' time is wasted on code maintenance**.
 We are here to help you with those tedious undifferentiated tasks.

 ---
+## Telemetry
+The extension collects telemetry data since v0.7.0.
+We use them to improve performance of the extension and to plan new features.
+We never send PII, OS information, file or folder names.

+You can see the schema of the outgoing telemetry messages [here](https://github.com/intuita-inc/intuita-vscode-extension/blob/main/src/telemetry/types.ts).

+You can disable telemetry by going into Settings and searching the for `telemetryEnabled` setting under Intuita VSCode Extensions's Settings.
+We also respect if the `telemetry.telemetryLevel` setting is set to `off`.

+---
 ## How Can I Share Feedback? 🎁

 - Please share your ideas, questions, feature requests <kbd>[**here**](https://feedback.intuita.io/feature-requests)</kbd>, or chat with us in <kbd>[**Slack**](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA)</kbd>